arielherself/espresso/README.md

 <strong>Sweden’s general election</strong> remained [too close to call](https://te.arielherself.xyz/europe/2022/09/12/swedens-election-remains-too-close-to-call) on Monday morning.
 The country’s [right-wing](https://te.arielherself.xyz/europe/2020/11/26/how-long-will-swedens-nationalists-be-excluded-from-power) opposition bloc appeared to be taking a very slim lead, reversing the trend indicated by exit polls which suggested that the ruling centre-left coalition was narrowly ahead.
 Even with 90% of the vote counted, a result is not expected before Wednesday.

-<strong>Britain’s economy</strong> grew more slowly than expected in July, preserving the risk of recession.
+<strong>Britain’s economy</strong> grew more slowly than expected in July.
 GDP grew by 0.2% in July, a smaller increase than the median forecast of 0.4%.
-Growth was stagnant over the three months to July compared to the earlier three-month period.
+Growth was stagnant over the three months to July compared to the previous three months.
 Consumer and business activity has been dampened by [soaring inflation](https://te.arielherself.xyz/britain/2022/08/11/britains-economy-is-taking-a-drubbing).

 <strong>New Zealand</strong> announced that it would be lifting the last of its covid-19 restrictions.
 Jacinda Ardern, the prime minister, said that, from Tuesday onwards, vaccine mandates and mask-wearing requirements will be dropped.
 Meanwhile, in <strong>Japan </strong>a senior official suggested the government may soon relax restrictions on foreign travellers, as a way to boost the [weakening yen](https://te.arielherself.xyz/finance-and-economics/2022/02/26/the-many-virtues-of-the-yen-the-rich-worlds-cheapest-currency).